Learning Models over Relational Data using Sparse Tensors and Functional Dependencies: Introduction

 \section{Introduction}

 Although both disciplines of databases and statistics occupy foundational roles for the emerging field of data science, they are largely seen as complementary.
 Most fundamental contributions made by statisticians and machine learning researchers are abstracted away from the underlying infrastructure for data management.
 However, there is undoubtedly clear value in tight integration of statistics and database models and techniques.
-A prime example of such a tight integration is provided by in-database analytics, which is receiving an increasing interest in both academia and industry~\cite{DBTHEORY:DAGSTUHL:17,Kumar:SIGMOD:Tutorial:17,Polyzotis:SIGMOD:Tutorial:17}.
-This is motivated by the realization that in many practical cases data resides inside databases and bringing the analytics closer to the data saves non-trivial time usually spent on data import/export at the interface between database systems and statistical packages~\cite{MADlib:2012}.
-A complementary realization is that large chunks of statistical machine learning code can be expressed as relational queries and computed inside the database~\cite{Kumar:InDBMS:2012,KuNaPa15,SOC:SIGMOD:16,SPOOF:CIDR:2017}.
-In-database analytics problems naturally lend themselves to a systematic investigation using the toolbox of concepts and techniques developed by the database theorist, and by synergizing ideas from both relational and statistical data modeling.
-To solve optimization problems over relational data, one can exploit database schema information, functional dependencies, state-of-the-art query evaluation algorithms, and well-understood complexity analysis.
+This is receiving an increasing interest in both academia and industry~\cite{DBTHEORY:DAGSTUHL:17,Kumar:SIGMOD:Tutorial:17,Polyzotis:SIGMOD:Tutorial:17}.
+This is motivated by the realization that in many practical cases data used for training resides inside relational databases and bringing the analytics closer to the data saves non-trivial time usually spent on data import/export at the interface between database systems and statistical packages~\cite{MADlib:2012}.
+A complementary realization is that large chunks of statistical machine learning code can be expressed as relational queries and computed using database techniques~\cite{Bismarck:SIGMOD:2012,KuNaPa15,SOC:SIGMOD:16,SPOOF:CIDR:2017}.

+The problem of solving analytics over databases naturally lends itself to a systematic investigation using the toolbox of concepts and techniques developed by the database theorist, and by synergizing ideas from both relational and statistical data modeling.
+One can exploit database schema information, functional dependencies, state-of-the-art query evaluation algorithms, and well-understood complexity analysis.